RandoOnSteam/repacklibs/README.md

 * [miniz.h](miniz.h) - The original public domain minizip modified for ancient compilers and libc removal

+* [stb_textedit.h](stb_textedit.h) - The text control guts with some small modifications to allow setting width type (STB_TEXTEDIT_WIDTHTYPE) as it is normally a float which isn't good on old CPUs without a FPU and a few more type safety fixes.

 * [stb_vorbis.h](stb_vorbis.h) - The ogg vorbis reader with the following modifications:

 	1. Modified to use more standardized data types